Arabesque (group): 1979–1984: Breakthrough

-Arabesque became extremely popular in Japan, and also had success in the USSR.
-The group first appeared in Japan in 1979 for a television special, performing Hello Mr. Monkey on the 11PM TV show.
+Arabesque became extremely popular in Japan and South Korea, and also had success in the USSR and the Eastern Bloc.
+The group first appeared in Japan in 1979 for a television special, performing Hello Mr. Monkey on the "11PM" TV show.
 Lauer even spent her 18th birthday in Japan while they were on tour there in May 1980.
-They later took part in the Seoul Song Festival in 1981.
-Further, the group performed a number of concerts in Japan between 1980–1982.
+They later took part in the Seoul Song Festival, in 1981.
+Further, the group performed a number of concerts in Japan between 1980 and 1982.
 During these, they released a live album, dubbed "Fancy Concert".
 All in all, Arabesque came to Japan on tours a total of 6 times during their career.

-Back at home in Germany in 1980, the single "Take Me Don't Break Me" became a hit, which only scraped the German Top 40.
+Back at home, in West Germany in 1980, the single "Take Me Don't Break Me" became a hit, which only scraped the German Top 40.
 Their next single, "Marigot Bay", would become their only Top Ten hit a few weeks later.
 They made multiple TV appearances in Europe with this song about a lost love.
-Arabesque never had the same level of success in Germany than in the Far East.
-Albeit they were almost identical in appearance to other European disco trios (i.e. A La Carte or Luv'), their songs were mostly written to cater a Japanese audience instead of the European discotheque scene.
-A mere 5 albums were released in their entirety in Germany.
-The group did release in some 20 other countries, such as Italy, Mexico, Scandinavia, and even became Number 1 in Argentina for some time.
+Arabesque never had the same level of success in West Germany than in the Far East.
+Albeit they were almost identical in appearance to other European disco trios (i.e. A La Carte or Luv'), their songs were mostly written to cater a Japanese audience, instead of the European discotheque scene.
+5 albums were released in their entirety in West Germany.
+The group did release in some 20 other countries, such as Italy, Mexico, Scandinavia, and they had a Number 1 album in Argentina.

-The group's two last singles, "Ecstasy" and "Time To Say Goodbye", became hits only after their split, in various European countries, as they sounded very close to the Italo disco sound, a very popular music genre on the European dance scene at that time.
-Those songs spread and gained success through LP compilations of dance/pop music, and bootleg tapes, so the band could never take advantage of this success, as neither of those songs could properly appear on any music charts as "singles" anyway.
+The group's two last singles, 'Ecstasy' and 'Time To Say Goodbye' became hits in various European markets after they split, as they sounded very close to the Italo disco sound which was a very popular music genre in Europe in the mid-1980s.
+Those songs spread and gained success through LP compilations of dance/pop music and bootleg tapes, so the band could never take advantage of this success.